 Well into the Spring 2021 semester, disabled university students are still lacking effective solutions to help them succeed, even in a post-COVID 19 reality.
-In particular, for students across the country awaiting their college acceptances, for those with a disability the rigor of applying for schools is compounded by navigating how once they attend a university if it will support their disability.
+In particular, for students across the country awaiting their college acceptances, for those with a disability the rigor of applying for schools is compounded by navigating how once they attend a university and if it will support their disability.
 Universities are in a position to ensure that students are able to attend their university, despite their disability.

 The most recent data from 2016 found that 20% of undergraduates reported having a disability and more than 90% of all colleges enroll students with a disability.
 This means that a significant portion of college students have a form of disability whether visible or otherwise.
 For disability services offices, this means that university-wide policies should be put in place to train faculty and staff on how to provide education and student services to all students and eliminate the various hoops students with a disability have to jump through in order to get an accommodation in the first place.
 If a student needs an accommodation it should be built into all the touch points of a student’s university journey, from yearly check-ins and student assessments.